 Thank you for your support in our efforts to build a Grotto and Prayer Garden to honor our patroness, Our Lady of Lourdes.
-We have raised 78% of the needed funds to start construction.
-However, we are not finished yet.
-In the months to come, we need to continue our efforts to raise the total amount needed.
-Year after year, building costs tend to increase.
+As the Parish continues its mission, please consider supporting the building of the Lourdes Grotto and Prayer Garden so we could secure all the needed funds for its completion.
+The Blue envelopes for this purpose could be found in Church.
 Please, continue supporting this lasting memorial of our faith and devotion to Blessed Mary.
 We rely solely on your generous contributions and prayers to bring to completion this wonderful testimonial of our Catholic faith.

 Pavers ----------------------------------------- $150 each

 For Naming and Memorial Opportunities Please contact the Parish Office at (561) 483 2440

 Divine Child Santo Nino; What is His Relevance?